-At ReMida, the creative reuse center in Reggio Emilia, I spent some time interacting with the materials.
-I wondered, what stories do reuse materials have to tell us?
+At Remida, Reggio Emilia’s creative reuse center, I spent some time with the materials wondering what stories they hold.
 Perhaps they started out as raw materials…or were they developed for a particular use?
 Were they used as intended, or in other ways?
 Or maybe they were not used at all?
-Do materials have hopes of becoming something else?
+I had been to the Remida center 8 years prior, but this time I experienced the vibrancy of the materials in a new way.
+I wondered, do materials have hopes of becoming something else?
 Do they hold the energy from their past life of joy, hope, disappointment?
-Can we transform reuse materials by giving them another life, and does the experience change us in return?
+Can we transform reuse materials by giving them another life, and if so, does the experience change us in return?